Name

 Wartime Service

-Here it was that Austen did his best to tend to the needs of the hundreds of casualties from gunshot, shrapnel and the all prevailing dysentery.
-The months that followed were desperate, insanitary, and disease ridden, the landings achieving little more than a number of cramped and overcrowded bridgeheads - none successfully linked with another.
-The Field Ambulance officers weaved there way through the trenches and across open ground to recover the wounded.
+Here it was that Austen and Field Ambulances did their best to tend the hundreds of casualties from gunshot, shrapnel and the all prevailing dysentery.
+The months that followed the landings achieving little more than a number of cramped and overcrowded bridgeheads - none successfully linked with another.
+The Field Ambulance staff weaved there way through the trenches and across open ground to recover the wounded.
 Making their way back through the twisted network of allied defences they hurried them to makeshift field hospitals or the beachhead to be ferried out to hospital ships at sea.

-No part of the bridgehead was free from enemy sniper or artillery fire and on Austen's 23rd Birthday 19th July 1915 he was shot and felled.
+No part of the bridgehead was free from enemy sniper or artillery fire and on Austen's 23rd Birthday 19 July 1915 he was shot and felled.
 He survived his wounds for a day and following his death was buried in the LANCASHIRE LANDING CEMETERY on the Gallipoli beachhead.
-Allied forces were to abandon Gallipoli by January 1916.
+(Allied forces were to abandon Gallipoli by January 1916.)

 Additional Information